ppurka/papers/flash_memory/README.md

 These are the files used to generate the data for the figures in

-1. Y. M. Chee, H. M. Kiah, and P. Purkayastha, "Rewritable Coset Coding for Flash Memories", preprint, 5 pages, to appear in IEEE ISIT 2014.
+1. Y. M. Chee, H. M. Kiah, and P. Purkayastha, "Rewritable Coset Coding for Flash Memories", IEEE International Symposium on Information Theory (ISIT) 2014, Honolulu, Hawaii, USA, pp. 2082 - 2086.

 The file `coset_coding.sage` contains the implementation in